Isetta-Team/Isetta-Engine/README.md

 There are different levels available in the projects of the solution; ones in IsettaEngine have most recent/testing features, ones in IsettaTestbed are functional tech demos and games.
 To run any level built within the engine, use Debug or Release and set startup project as IsettaEngine (right-click the IsettaEngine project and select "Set as Startup Project").
 To run any level within IsettaTestbed, the configuration must be Debug DLL (to build the engine into a DLL), the startup project should then be IsettaTestbed.

 `Debug DLL` will build the `.dll` for you to use and export.
 To use your version of the engine in another solution/project, build with `Debug DLL` and use those `.dll` and `.lib` built files in your project (follow [Isetta-Game](https://github.com/Isetta-Team/Isetta-Game) instructions for more information).
-You will also need to export your changed header files, use this command in a command line: `rsync -a --include '*/' --include '*.h' --exclude '*' Isetta/IsettaEngine/ Target_Directory/`.
-This command is to be run in the top level of the git folder, but source and target directory can be changed as needed.
+You will also need to export your changed header files, external library headers, resources, etc. Use the `ExportHeaders.bat` batch script, located in the top level of the repo, which will export all of the necessary files to a folder labeled includes.
+You can alter the batch script as needed to include more/less of the engine.

 ### Configuration
 The configuration settings of the engine are placed with `config.cfg` within the IsettaEngine folder.
-For personal configuration settings, create a `user.cfg` in the same folder as `config.cfg If you want any personal options when using the engine (such as selecting a level for your computer to run) without changing the `config.cfg` you will need a `user.cfg`.
+For personal configuration settings, create a `user.cfg` in the same folder as `config.cfg` If you want any personal options when using the engine (such as selecting a level for your computer to run) without changing the `config.cfg` you will need a `user.cfg`.
 You will need a `user.cfg` for each project (ie. IsettaEngine, IsettaTest, and IsettaTestbed), this fill needs to be placed at the root directory of the project (not the .sln).

 ### Selectable Levels